 Also included is a tear-out page of “Back Pocket Bible Verses” that will give children a practical way to remember God’s words when they want something too much.

 A new series of hardback, illustrated children’s books for three-to eight-year-olds—each centered on an animal family—bring gospel help and biblical counsel to families.
 The animal characters, colorful illustrations, and the real-life issues each animal family face will captivate children.
 The first three books address anxiety, anger, and failure, bringing biblical help and hope to issues every child faces.

-David Powlison (1949–2019) was a teacher, counselor, and the executive director of the Christian Counseling & Educational Foundation (CCEF).
-He wrote many books and minibooks, including Speaking Truth in Love; Seeing with New Eyes; Power Encounters: Reclaiming Spiritual Warfare; The Biblical Counseling Movement: History and Context; Good and Angry: Redeeming Anger, Irritation, Complaining, and Bitterness; Making All Things New: Restoring Joy to the Sexually Broken; and God's Grace in Your Suffering.
+David Powlison, MDiv, PhD, (1949–2019) was a teacher, counselor, and the executive director of the Christian Counseling & Educational Foundation (CCEF).
+He wrote many books and minibooks, including Speaking Truth in Love, Seeing with New Eyes, The Biblical Counseling Movement: History and Context, Good and Angry: Redeeming Anger, Irritation, Complaining, and Bitterness, Making All Things New: Restoring Joy to the Sexually Broken, God's Grace in Your Suffering, and Safe and Sound.
 David was also the editor of The Journal of Biblical Counseling.

 Joe Hox was raised on a farm in southern Iowa where he doodled whenever he wasn’t spading thistles or feeding pigs.
 Everyone knew by his crooked hay rows that he would choose art over farming.
 Joe earned his BA in Art and Education from Dordt College and his MA from the University of Nebraska.
 Today he lives with his wife and four children in Pella, Iowa, where he illustrates and teaches art.
 Joe has illustrated all of the Good News for Little Hearts series.